ArabOmar/meteostat-end-to-end-data-engineer/README.md

     - Extract metadata of weather stations near Nîmes, France, and metric data from nearby stations using Meteostat API.
     - Uses extract_api_1.py for station metadata and extract_api_2.py for metric data retrieval.
     - Store extracted raw data in an **S3 bucket** under a dedicated folder for organization.
+    - Ensure the Lambda function has the minimal necessary **IAM policies** to write the raw files to S3.

 3. **Automated Data Collection with AWS Lambda & CloudWatch**
   - Set up **AWS Lambda** functions triggered by **Amazon CloudWatch**: